vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > *Remember his marvellous works that he hath done*, His wonders, and the judgments of his mouth.
 {% ct '1 Chronicles 16:12' %}

-Because it's easy to forget the way God has answered our prayers in the past, it's wise to write it down and revisit it from time to time.
-Rehearsing His blessings will do wonders to strength our faith in Him.
+Because it's easy to forget how God has answered our prayers in the past, it's wise to write them down and revisit them from time to time.
+Rehearsing His blessings will do wonders to strengthen our faith in Him.